Scoring Methodology · v1.3 · Revised March 29, 2026

 The score is evidence-based and reproducible.
 Every factor is verified against public records — FAA databases, federal and state filings, municipal zoning codes, and operator disclosures.
 Anyone with access to the same sources should arrive at the same number.

 This is not an investment recommendation, demand forecast, or prediction of commercial launch timelines.
 It measures structural readiness: the infrastructure, regulatory framework, and operator engagement that must be in place before commercial operations can begin.
+It is designed for use by transportation planners, regulatory bodies, and market participants requiring an objective, evidence-based readiness assessment.

 The Seven Factors